-Originally, it was predicted that the Open Pit would fill from the Upper Cunningham Gulch surface water diversions to an elevation of 6,900 ft amsl in 35 years (Adrian Brown Consultants, Inc., 1996).
+Originally, it was predicted that the Open Pit would fill from the Upper Cunningham Gulch surface water diversions to an elevation of 6,900 ft amsl in 35 years (Adrian Brown Consultants, Inc., 1997).
 Furthermore, it was predicted that filling with stormwater would inundate Acid Wall Seeps (AWS) and improve water quality.
 Secondary benefits of the Open Pit filling included a more favorable Open Pit waterbody configuration for wildlife access.
 The study concluded that the Open Pit waterbody would not become acidic with time and would not detrimentally affect local surface and groundwater resources.

-Oxidation of sulfides in the Open Pit walls caused AWS and degraded the quality of the Open Pit waterbody.
+Infiltration of stormwater through fractures to the pit walls resulted in oxidation of sulfides causing AWS and degraded the quality of the Open Pit waterbody.
 The original remedy specified in AP-27 included Reverse Osmosis treatment to reduce sulfate and TDS concentrations followed by filling of the Open Pit with stormwater.
 Reverse Osmosis treatment was performed in 2002 and 2003.
-The treatment efforts were not successful for the long term because of the lack of AWS source controls and effects of RO treatment method on water quality.
+The treatment efforts were not successful for the long term because of the lack of AWS source controls and effects of RO treatment method on open pit pool water quality.

 JSAI (2011) prepared a revised Open Pit waterbody reclamation plan for AP-27 to address source controls followed by treatment to meet AP-27 water quality standards.
-Implementation of source controls occurred between 2012 and 2018, and included: 1) repairs to the Upper Cunningham Gulch diversion, 2) stormwater controls in and around the Open Pit, and 3) resurfacing access roads and some bench areas with caliche.
+The revised AP-27 remediation plan was approved by NMED (2012).
+Implementation of source controls occurred between 2012 and 2018, and included: 1) repairs to the Upper Cunningham Gulch diversion to mitigate the infiltration of stormwater into fractures that report to the open pit, 2) stormwater controls in and around the Open Pit, and 3) resurfacing access roads and some bench areas with caliche.
 The revised AP-27 remediation plan does not rely on filling of the Open Pit with stormwater to meet water quality standards; instead, the revised plan relies on source controls to prevent AWS.
 As determined by long-term monitoring and model calibration, the Open Pit water body has achieved near steady-state level at 6,800 ft amsl elevation (JSAI, 2011; JSAI, 2020).